Mineral Collectors Safety

 Chiseling provides endless opportunities to hurt yourself or someone else.
 Using gloves, safety goggles and proper tools helps a lot.

 When you strike rocks with a hammer or chisel, sharp pieces fly everywhere!
 It's up to YOU to make sure nobody gets hurt.
-If you see someone mindlesly sledge-hammering near you, you'd better move on.
+If you see someone mindlessly sledge-hammering near you, you'd better move on.
 Watch out for yourself, too: trimming is less painful if you do not hit your fingers with your hammer.

 Geology field excursion with bright colored safety vests